tredfern/terralien/CHANGEBLOG.md

 notes I can detail what I've been learning and provide a point to develop a more robust overview of this project in the future.

+## March 14th

+Outlining some goals for the weekend:

+ # Limit number of trees on a tile to one
+ # Create some simple supply chain mechanics.
+Like chopping down a tree and taking
+     it to a stockpile.
+Then have something like a sawmill turn it into lumber and put it back in the stockpile.
+Not sure what will happen then, but it is showing the main complex elements for a supply line game.

 ## March 10th

 It's still a pretty brutal map generator, but I made it a bit more configurable